Course Outline

 Description

-This course introduces intermediate skills and concepts in interaction and experience design.
-It will explore how to design for the increasing integration of digital and physical experiences through locations, embodied contexts, relational situations, and imaginative spaces.
-A key project option will explore wearable technology as a way of understanding the interplay between human factors, technology, and physicality.
+Responsive design emphasises contextual awareness.
+This course introduces intermediate skills and concepts in interaction and experience design, with a focus on dynamic and adaptive designs that respond to the world in various ways.
+Topics covered include UI design for diverse devices and accessibility, wearable and awareable technology, and socially responsive design.
+A key project will explore responsive technology as a way of understanding the interplay between human factors, technology, and physicality.

 How will this course be delivered?